- Posted by Stephen Whiteley

 Do you want to try our “Tapas”?

 What struck me was that each translation uses a Spanish term which does not appear in the Spanish.
-A “pincho” is a particular sort of “tapa” characterised by having a toothpick stuck through it, though in this case it was merely a synonym for “tapa”.
+A “pincho” is a particular sort of “tapa” characterised by having a toothpick stuck through it.
+Although, in this case it was merely being used a synonym for “tapa”.